stablekernel/aqueduct/source/docs/http/rest_controller.md

   @Bind.query("limit")
   int limit;

-  @Bind.get()
+  @Operation.get()
-  Future<Response> getThings() async {
+  Future<Response> getCities() async {
       // can use both limit and timestamp
   }

-  @Bind.get()
-  Future<Response> getThing(@Bind.path("id") int id) async {
-      // can use both limit and timestamp
 }
-}
 ```

-In the above, both `timestamp` and `limit` are bound prior to `getThing` and `getThings` being invoked.
-By default, a bound property is optional but can have additional `requiredHTTPParameter` metadata.
+In the above, both `timestamp` and `limit` are bound prior to `getCities` being invoked.
+By default, a bound property is optional.
+Adding an `requiredHTTPParameter` annotation changes a property to required..
 If required, any request without the required property fails with a 400 Bad Request status code and none of the operation methods are invoked.

 ## Other RESTController Behavior